rachelnertia/rachelnertia.github.io/projects.md

 # Abandoned Projects

-Things I'm no longer touching.
+*Things I'm no longer touching.*

-## Games
+## Game Development

 ### Quiver

 Quiver is a cross-platform pseudo-3d game engine I was writing in my spare time in C++.
 It grew out of the Box2D raycasting experiment I wrote about [here]({% post_url 2016/2016-04-07-box2d-raycasting-test %}) and [here]({% post_url 2016/2016-04-27-box2d-raycasting-progress %}) and became quite a fruitful learning project.
+I even gave a [presentation at the local C++ meetup about it]({% post_url 2018/2018-01-10-quiver-presentation %}).

 You can check out the source code at the [GitHub repository](https://github.com/rachelnertia/Quiver).

+I was making a game using Quiver, called Quarrel, which has its own [repository](https://github.com/rachelnertia/Quarrel).

 ### Interstellar Soirée (Global Game Jam 2016)